Woman reads patient information leaflet

 Medical device SSCP lay summaries

-As you know, the EU Medical Device Regulation requires a lay Summary of Safety and Clinical Performance for all Class III devices, including Active Implantable Medical Devices.
+The EU Medical Device Regulation requires a lay Summary of Safety and Clinical Performance for all Class III devices, including Active Implantable Medical Devices.

 Lay (plain language) summaries